AmyOShea/Angies-Beauty-MS1/README.md

 ## Bugs & Fixes
 * Modal for some treatemtns weren't opening.
   * Id's were not perfectly matched, used copy and paste rathen than typing each individually for each one.
+* Hovering on 'Book' button on table was changing the poition of the cellto the left.
+  * Added margin to the button to give it room to 'grow' when hovered on.

 # Deployment